Tensions simmer in Hong Kong as controversial anthem law back up for debate

 “It can ensure that Hong Kong continues to absorb investment, increase job opportunities and guarantee people’s livelihood,” Jardines said in the statement.

-The group’s flagship company, Jardine Matheson Holdings (JARD.SI), is listed in Singapore.

-Reporting by Anne Marie Roantree and Donny Kwok; Editing by Raju Gopalakrishnan
+The group’s flagship company, Jardine Matheson Holdings , is listed in Singapore.
+(Reporting by Anne Marie Roantree and Donny Kwok; Editing by Raju Gopalakrishnan)